San Gabriel Valley's Best Dog Training

 Professional trainers.
 Attentive friendly staff.

 His White German Shepard Zuma, was re-homed to him as he was considering taking up the apprenticeship and been a life changing ingredient on their training journey.
-The newest addition to the family is a Belgian Malinois named Skribble who is catching on very fast.
+A few years later came a Belgian Malinois named Skribble who was adopted from the Inland Valley Humane Society and loves to be the star of the show.

 The boys love hikes, playing in the park and wrestling with their dog friends at the shop.
 Kyle’s favorite thing about working with Sit Means Sit SGV is having fun with different dogs everyday, training trainers, and hearing success stories from clients about their Sit Means Sit trained dogs!